-She’s back!
-Check out this awesome article from our friend Katie Roth Mylenbusch.
+out this awesome article from our friend Katie Roth Mylenbusch.
 She’s a fundraising consultant and is the mind behind KRM Fundraising Solutions.
 She’s an expert in many disciplines, including strategic planning, major gifts fundraising, capital campaigns, and more.
 You might remember her from our Chicago Client Workshop — she’s a ton of fun!
 If you want more content from Katie, keep an eye on her blog.

-Happy September!
-The fall season and, more importantly, Thanksgiving is right around the corner.
+Fall is here, and Thanksgiving is right around the corner.

 This is my favorite season for fundraising since this is when we get to thank our donors for all they do for our organizations with our annual Thank-A-Thon!